bendalab/thunderfish/docs/thunderfish.md

 plotted on a separate page.
 For this supply a name for the pdf file via the `-M` option.

-The various subplots of the summary plot can also be saved in separate pdf files.
+The various subplots of the summary plot can also be viewd separately or saved in separate pdf files.
 For this, use the `-P` option.
 It expects as an argument a string whose characters specify what you want to plot:

 - `r`: plot the whole recording with the analysis window indicated (saved into `RECORDING-recording.pdf`).